deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 > At each level replication and federation is built in.

-## PPS: yes, we know what some of you are skeptic about
+## PPS: We know what some of you remain skeptic about :)

 To celebrate this historic "V2" day, we revised our [Encryption and security FAQ](https://delta.chat/en/help#e2ee)